-Are you interested in spending one year of your degree studying chemistry at a foreign university?
-Perhaps you are interested in developing your language skills whilst training as a chemist, or you see yourself working abroad in a future career.
-If so, our Chemistry with Study Abroad programme might be for you.
+Would you like to spend one year of your degree studying chemistry at a foreign university?
+Perhaps you are interested in developing your language skills whilst training as a chemist or you see yourself working abroad in a future career.
+If so, our Chemistry with Study Abroad programme, which has a 96% student satisfaction rating, might be for you.

-Placements further afield: It is also possible for students to study abroad in English-speaking universities outside of the EU.
-Birmingham Chemistry has arrangements for studying chemistry in universities in Australia (Melbourne , New South Wales , Queensland and Adelaide), New Zealand (Auckland) and Singapore (National University of Singapore).
-However through worldwide links organised by the University’s International Relations Office, it is also possible for placements to be arranged in countries such as Canada and the USA.
+Studying abroad at an English-speaking university outside of the EU is increasingly popular.
+We have well-established arrangements for studying chemistry in Australia (Melbourne , New South Wales , Queensland and Adelaide), New Zealand (Auckland) and Singapore (National University of Singapore).
+However through worldwide links organised by the University’s International Relations Office, it is also possible for placements to be arranged in countries such as Brazil, Canada and the USA.
 Should you require further information about these potential overseas placements, please contact us in the first instance.
-Students on these placements pay reduced tuition fees whilst on their year out (the figure for 2012 entrants is £2500).
+Students on these placements pay reduced tuition fees whilst on their year out (the figure for 2012 home/EU entrants is £1350).
+Further details on fees and funding opportunities.

 Second year (contributes 20% to overall degree mark)

-In Year 2, you will build on material from your first year as we employ a mix of lectures and practicals to further develop your understanding of the fundamental aspects of chemistry.
-In addition to core courses in organic, inorganic and physical chemistry, you will also take chemical electives, and choose from a range of courses, which include analytical chemistry, computational chemistry and bioorganic chemistry, unless you are planning on studying at a non-English speaking university in your third year, in which case you will take a further module in the appropriate modern language.
+In Year 2, you will build on material from your first year as we employ a combination of lectures and practicals to further your understanding of the fundamental aspects of chemistry.
+In addition to core courses in organic, inorganic and physical chemistry, you will also take chemical electives, choosing from a range of courses, which include analytical chemistry, computational chemistry and biological chemistry, that is, unless you are planning on studying at a non English-speaking university in your third year, in which case you will take a further module in the appropriate modern language.

 Third year (contributes 20% to overall degree mark)